gyuwon09/MCODpy/README.md

 3. If you want to start your Minecraft server, run 'chatting interlocker.exe' instead of the server launcher.

 [warning]
-this program tested just basic Minecraft server.
-If you using mod server, you should change 'launcher' variable value in 'properties'.
-If it doesn't work, please enter the command to run your modded Minecraft server launcher in the 'launcher' variable value within the '.properties' file.
+This program has only been tested with a basic (vanilla) Minecraft server.
+If you are using a modded server, you must change the launcher variable in the .properties file.
+If your server still doesn’t start correctly, enter the exact command you normally use to run your modded Minecraft server launcher into the launcher variable inside the .properties file.